 You’ll find nutritional yeast in many plant-based recipes and kitchens.
 It may look like flakes you would feed to a pet fish, but it’s not fish food!
 What is nutritional yeast?
+What benefits can you get from eating it?
 And can it be a healthy addition to your meals?

 If an Oscar existed for terrible brand marketing, the person who invented the name “nutritional yeast” would get one.